Call Us 24/7 For A Free Legal Consultation

 How To Know If You Have A Valid Claim

-If you were involved in an accident with a commercial trucker, you’ll need to know the specifics on whether you have a legitimate claim so you can pursue compensation for your injuries.
+If you were involved in an accident with a commercial trucker, you’ll need to know the specifics on whether you have a legitimate truck accident claim so you can pursue compensation for your injuries.
 If the trucker acted negligently and because of that negligence, ended up causing the crash in question, then you likely have a valid case.
 To be more specific, there needs to be a few steps present for valid injury claims.

 The Duty Of Care is the first thing to consider.
 This is a duty to your peers that requires you to operate in a safe manner in order to keep other people safe.
 For truck accidents, this means that the truck driver has a responsibility to follow the local laws and ordinances regarding commercial truck driving.
 Regular inspections, all the necessary safety equipment, only driving in a safe manner, not driving while tired or intoxicated and the list goes on.